aldrinbrillante/Mentor-N-Mingle/README.md

 # Mentor N Mingle

+**Welcome to my app, MNM!**

- Social Media Video Sharing Application with the theme of casual networking amongst mentors, potential mentees, and peers!
+***This app is a Social Media Video Sharing Application with the theme of casual networking amongst mentors, potential mentees, and peers!***